nickelsmirnoff/TravelSalesman_AntAlgorithm/readme.txt

 D - distance matrix for TSP
 alpha, beta, Q, ro - Ant algorithm parameters AntNumber - number of created ants for solving TSP IterNumber - number of iterations of the ant algorithm.
-Better use 10000 or more
+Better use 10000 or more for N>10

+folder "Input" is for using "AntSolver.py", the script reads all .txt files in this folder (ignoring files in nested folders) and tries solving TSP problem for parameters from .txt file.

+folder "эксперименты" contains some excel files with results of analyzing Ant algorithm solutions of TSP